 Dinners are 4-course, and cocktails are tasty!
 This is a fabulously good time and it’s usually sold out, so book early.

 16. Tibet-Butler Nature Preserve

-As with all trails and forest walks, be prepared with rugged footwear, nonetheless.
+As with all trails and forest walks, be prepared with rugged footwear.
 The courses may be wet underfoot.
 Among the most popular tracks are the Fallen Log, Tarflower Loop, and the osprey Overlook Loop.
 You may even spot a few owls.
 Best of all, your nature fix is actually right in the middle of urban Orlando, which is wild!